Vitols999/QMS-WIKI/DocGisItemsRouting.md

 * select `BRouter (...)` in the combobox on top of the router window,
 * if the variant shown is not the one to be used, press the `Setup` button,
     * in the next window select `BRouter-Web` (online) or `local installation`,
-    * goto the next windows and confirm or modify settings as necessary (if initial BRouter setup was correct and complete, than nothing has to be changed),
+    * go to the next windows and confirm or modify settings as necessary (if initial BRouter setup was correct and complete, than nothing has to be changed),
     * the last setup window for the offline variant allows to [download routing database files][BRouterDatabase] (so-called RD5 files) for the regions under consideration,
 * select a profile (a vehicle type) from the combobox,
 * select an alternative (start with original, if not satisfied with obtained route, then select an alternative),